waxantiques

 Description

 A fine early English silver salver by the sought after maker Charles Frederick Kandler.
-Of square form, and raised on tall scrolling feet, this rare salver is hand engraved with an expansive outer border of scroll motifs, the centre with the crest of a dog with a tree behind.
+Of square form, and raised on tall scrolling feet, this rare salver is hand engraved with an expansive outer border of scroll motifs, the centre with the Tatton crest of a greyhound tied to a tree.
 Super heavy quality and feels very good in the hand.
 Perfect to stand a bottle or wine glass on top.

 Weight 408 grams, 13.1 troy ounces.